NAD ignored a number of rules when it released the original D 3020 amplifier.

 Likewise, the D 3020 V2’s dynamic sense is not among the greatest we’ve encountered for sheer range, but its contouring of a melody or dose of impetus to a leading beat is wholly musical.

-MORE: Best stereo amplifiers
+MORE: The best stereo amplifiers you can buy

-It’s difficult not to like this new NAD.
+It’s difficult not to like this NAD.

 If your search is solely based on a ‘performance-for-pound’ criteria, then Marantz is an equally compelling avenue for you to explore.
-But if you can find another amplifier with this many features, which is this easily accommodated, and sounds better for the money, then we’d love to know about it.
+But if you can find another digital amplifier with this many features, which is this easily accommodated, and sounds better for the money, then we’d love to know about it.

 For that, though, it seems likely we’ll have to wait for a D 3020 V3.